Student Research Projects

 investigation and classification of pulsar candidates produced in the

-processing at F&M of survey data from the PALFA survey project (see
+processing at F&M of survey data from the

-survey).
-He also was responsible for evaluating the quality of PALFA
+PALFA survey).
+He also was responsible for evaluating the quality of

-algorithm (see below).
+detection algorithm (see below).

 Dominik Rastawicki (F&M '11)